WalletScrutiny/WalletScrutinyCom/_android/ee.swapp.idapp.md

 ## Analysis

-- The developer contact's listed website is no longer online since 2023.
+- The developer contact's listed website is no longer online.
 - Upon app initialization, it asked us to provide a referral link.
 This doesn't work anymore.
 We found several referral links on twitter, and putting the swapp.ee links on the app interface does not do anything.
 There is no feedback.
 - Together with the reviews, the non-functioning app, and offline website, we'll mark this app as **defunct**.